 However, unlike Makoto, he actually shows remorse for cheating.

 He doesn’t use the girls he knows for sex beyond Yayoi.
 In fact, he only kisses one other girl besides Yayoi and Yuki for the entire show.
-And, being partially fair, Touya actually has SOMEWHAT of a reason to cheat (even though I think cheating is horrible no matter what reason, at least Touya had a reason beyond Makoto’s ‘I WANT SEX!’ reason.)
+And, being partially fair, Touya actually has somewhat of a reason to cheat (even though I think cheating is horrible no matter what reason, and I find it damn near impossible to forgive, personally, at least Touya had a reason beyond Makoto’s ‘I WANT SEX!’ reason.)

 Misaki: Misaki is good friend of Touya because they relate to each other with books and poetry.
 There’s not much else to say about her besides she’s in love with Touya, but knows she can never be with him because he ‘loves’ Yuki.
 She knows Akira loves her, but ignores his feelings.
 Misaki’s likable but boring.